 What is the ORE?

-The ORE is an exam that overseas qualified dentists have to pass in order to register with the GDC.
+The ORE is an examination that overseas qualified dentists have to pass in order to register with the GDC.
 Registration allows dentists to practise unsupervised in the UK.

 The ORE tests the clinical skills and knowledge of dentists whose qualifications are not recognised in the UK.
 Candidates are expected to meet or exceed the standard of a ‘just passed’ UK BDS graduate.